 Educating people on proper animal care and prevention of other issues is his favorite part of the job.
 He likes being able to figure out what is causing an animal problems, and work with their family to help make them healthy as quickly as possible.

 If he’s not working he will usually be found at home spending time with family, watching sports or fishing.

-When she’s not at work, Dr. Docken enjoys dancing, rock climbing, cycling, hiking with her dogs Macy and Chianti, and spending time with her family.
+When she’s not at work, Dr. Tower enjoys dancing, rock climbing, cycling, hiking with her dogs Macy and Chianti, and spending time with her family.

 Dr. Theresa Chao